 * Competing construction experts tussle over the proper way to build a parking garage.
 The correct answer is: in a way that doesn’t fall down.
 [The Expert Institute]

 * Jay Edelson and Chandler Givens offer their second installment addressing how to fix the legal profession.
 This time the target is the law school model.
 Join the revolution!
-[Legal Solutions Blog / Thomson Reuters]
+[Legal Solutions Blog / Thompson Reuters]

 * Here’s Corporette’s Suit of the Week!
 [Corporette]